BracketSpace/Notification/readme.txt

 * [Changed] Minimum required PHP version from 7.4.
 * [Changed] WordPress Coding Standards to PSR-12 standards.

+**Compatibility Breaking Changes**

+* Class methods and properties has been changed from snake_case to camelCase.
+* In Post Triggers, dynamic property `$trigger->{$post_type}` has been replaced with static prop `$trigger->post`.
+* The same as above applies to Post Trigger datetime tags, namely: postCreationDatetime, postPublicationDatetime, and postModificationDatetime.

 == Upgrade Notice ==

 = [Next] =